Swan song

 The swan song (κύκνειον ᾆσμα; carmen cygni) is a metaphorical phrase for a final gesture, effort, or performance given just before death or retirement.
-The phrase refers to an ancient belief that swans sing a beautiful song just before their death since they have been silent (or alternatively not so musical) for most of their lifetime.
-The belief, whose basis has been long debated, had become proverbial in ancient Greece by the 3rd century BC and was reiterated many times in later Western poetry and art.
-Swans learn a variety of sounds throughout their lifetime.
-Their sounds are more distinguishing during courting rituals and not correlated with death.
+The phrase refers to an ancient belief that swans sing a beautiful song just before their death while they have been silent (or alternatively not so musical) for most of their lifetime.

+The belief, whose basis has been long debated, had become proverbial in ancient Greece by the 3rd century BCE and was reiterated many times in later Western poetry and art.
+In reality, swans learn a variety of sounds throughout their lifetime; their sounds are more distinguishable during courting rituals and not correlated with death.

 Origin and description

 In Greek mythology, the swan was a bird consecrated to Apollo, and it was therefore considered a symbol of harmony and beauty and its limited capabilities as a singer were sublimated to those of songbirds.

 Aesop's fable of "The Swan and the Goose" incorporates the swan song legend as saving its life when it was caught by mistake instead of the goose but was recognized by its song.
-There is a subsequent reference in Aeschylus' Agamemnon from 458 BCE.
+There is a subsequent reference in Aeschylus' Agamemnon from 458 BC.
 In that play, Clytemnestra compares the dead Cassandra to a swan who has "sung her last lament".

 In Plato's Phaedo, the character of Socrates says that, although swans sing in early life, they do not do so as beautifully as before they die.
 He adds that there is a popular belief that the swans' song is sorrowful, but Socrates prefers to think that they sing for joy, having "foreknowledge of the blessings in the other world".
 Aristotle noted in his History of Animals that swans "are musical, and sing chiefly at the approach of death".
 By the third century BC the belief had become a proverb.

 Ovid mentions the legend in "The Story of Picus and Canens":